Your Voice Matters in “Your Story” Contest

 Antoinette Klimek, author of Mother Tongue, explores language, identity, and generational connection in a story that began as a therapeutic exercise in grief and evolved into a tribute honoring love and longing for her cultural roots and a shared connection to her Vietnamese heritage.

-Gabriel Stroup presents Theodore Langley, a richly textured work of historical fiction that immerses readers in the moral complexities and social tensions of another era, when a time traveler tries to rewrite history’s tragedies.
+Gabriel Stroup presents Theodore Langley, a richly textured work of historical fiction that immerses readers in the moral complexities and social tensions of another era when a time traveler tries to rewrite history’s tragedies.
+Stroup’s thought experiment with this series explores the persistence of human nature and the ways in which knowledge endures.

 Together, these finalists demonstrate the extraordinary diversity of contemporary independent storytelling, showcasing works that are imaginative, deeply personal, and reflective of the authors who created them.